 Successful publishing titles and mastheads should ideally be protected by trade mark registration.
-Without this publishers are forced to rely on the law of passing off and the consumer protection provisions of the Trade Practices Act 1974(Cth).
+Without this publishers are forced to rely on the law of passing off and the consumer protection provisions of the Australian Consumer Law.
 The trouble with these legal actions is that reputation in the masthead has to be proved afresh every time it’s attacked.
-This is a costly legal exercise requiring detailed affidavits on the history and use of the masthead.
-Also, even if you do establish a protectible reputation in one area of Australia, you may be denied protection in another.
+This is costly, requiring detailed affidavits on the history and use.
+And even if you do establish a protectible reputation in one area of Australia, you may be denied protection in another.

 By contrast a federal trade mark registration is evidence of its validity throughout the whole of Australia and not just one city or state.
-It puts your competitors on notice that you claim exclusivity in that masthead.
-The trade mark registration will in most cases block others seeking to register the masthead.
-And it’s always much more valuable than an unregistered trade mark because it’s much easier to sell, licence and mortgage.
+Reputation does not have to be proven afresh.
+It puts competitors on notice that you claim exclusivity in that masthead.
+The trade mark registration will in most cases block later users seeking to register the masthead.
+And it’s always far more valuable than an unregistered trade mark because it’s much easier to enforce, sell, licence and mortgage.

 So, if you’re thinking of registering your masthead as a trade mark what goods or services should you apply for?
 Between 1905 and 1978 the key class of interest to publishers was international class 16.
 This covered newspapers, magazines, periodicals and printed publications.
 One of Australia’s earliest surviving trade mark registrations is number 27 for the book titled WEBSTERS NEW INTERNATIONAL DICTIONARY.
 This was first registered in class 16 in 1906 under Australia’s first federal Trade Marks Act of 1905.
 One of the oldest surviving magazine registrations is 16929 for the VOGUE magazine which was first applied for in 1914.